Lake Forest, CA

 Periodontal maintenance is covered by basic insurance.
 We usually prescribe the appointments between three and four times a year.
 We will take your present condition into consideration, as well as potential health risks and your ability to have a proper regular dental routine at home.

-If you are interested to know more about the procedure or want to set up an appointment, don’t hesitate to call our office Jeanette Thai, DDS at (949) 317-4884!
+If you are interested to know more about the procedure and other periodontal care or want to set up your exams, don’t hesitate to call our office Jeanette Thai, DDS at (949) 317-4884!